NOAA-ORR-ERD/MapRoom/README.rst

 For instance, for a ``LineLayer`` (described below), the picker has to deal with both points and lines.
-Each point renders to a circle with some radius in pixels, so each one of those pixels gets assigned a color that the UI can decode.
+Each point renders to a circle with some radius in pixels, so each one of those pixels gets assigned a unique color associated with that point.
 Similarly, each line is rendered to a set of pixels, and the color for each of those pixels will uniquely map back to the line on this layer.

 The class ``maproom.renderer.gl_immediate.picker.Picker`` contains this code.
 During the second pass through rendering (the picker pass), a new ``Picker``